admissions process and meet with an

 Industry organizations also offer scholarships to HEEM students:

-Our Hospitality, Exhibition and Event Management faculty members have not only advanced degrees but also real-world experience, which makes them able to relate to the challenges you will face in this career field.
+Our Hospitality, Exhibitions and Event Management faculty members have not only advanced degrees but also real-world experience, which makes them able to relate to the challenges you will face in this career field.
 Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and in your career.

-See profiles of some of our Hospitality, Exhibition and Event Management faculty.
+Hospitality, Exhibitions and Event Management faculty.

 HEEM courses are designed for direct entry into the workforce.
-However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.
+However, if you are interested in earning a degree at a four-year institution, please visit the

 Several four-year institutions of higher education in Texas offer related bachelor’s degrees.
 Each institution will review your transcript on an individual basis to determine which courses will transfer.
 Related bachelor’s degrees are offered at: